 Dementia is a condition of mental decline that causes progressive memory impairment and problems with learning, judgment, communication, and quality of life.
 Alzheimer’s disease, a progressive brain disorder, is the most common form of dementia.
 While there is no cure for Alzheimer's disease and no treatment to reverse or halt its progression, there are medicines available that can help treat symptoms in some people with Alzheimer's disease.
-If Alzheimer’s disease is diagnosed earlier, treatment may enable people to carry out their daily activities and independent living for a longer period of time and may prolong the time that patients can be managed at home.
+If Alzheimer’s disease is diagnosed early, it can be managed at home.
 Health care providers may also use other medicines to help manage other troubling symptoms of Alzheimer's disease, including depression, sleeplessness, and behavioral problems such as agitation and aggression.

 Planning and medical/social management can help ease the burden on both patients and family members.
 Exercise, good nutrition, activities, and social interaction are important.
 A calm, structured environment also may help the person with Alzheimer's disease to continue functioning as independently as possible.

-Your doctor will determine the best treatment for the Alzheimer’s patient based on various factors, including:
+Your doctor will determine the best treatment for an Alzheimer's case based on various factors, including:

 The patient’s age, overall health, and medical history

 Extent of the disease

 The patient’s tolerance for specific medicines and therapies

 Expectations for the course of the disease

 The patient and his or her caregiver’s opinions or preferences